endlesspint8/endlesspint8.github.io/testing/2016-10-28-whole-foods-trader-joes-beer.md

 The analysis is restricted to one borough, Manhattan, for reasons that what will become obvious, if they are not already.
 Apropos of nothing, even with Brooklyn in Ascension on the cool and global consciousness for a decade, two decades, plus – forever if you talk to native born Brooklynites, and who can argue with a place that gave us Walt Whitman, when you think of New York you think of Manhattan.
 That aside, Manhattan sports a giant influx of people from commuters and tourists.
 Outside of the airports, which are always on the outskirts of cities anyway, many of the major transit hubs and terminals are in "The City".
 [FN: Going back to the first non relevant point, let's be serious, when people say "The City" they mean the five boroughs generally but if you had to be more specific it would be Manhattan.]

+**The People Are Here**

-THE PEOPLE ARE THERE: Even if you don’t live in Manhattan you’re very likely to work there (http://cityroom.blogs.nytimes.com/2013/06/03/commuters-nearly-double-manhattans-daytime-population-census-says/?_r=0).
+Even if you don’t live in Manhattan, or New York City for that matter, if home is nearby you or someone you know is very likely to work there (http://cityroom.blogs.nytimes.com/2013/06/03/commuters-nearly-double-manhattans-daytime-population-census-says/).

 The borough population doubles every workday (1.6 to 3.1 million).
 Besides MH only trendy bubble Brooklyn has more than half its workers living in the same borough.

 <img src="/gallery/2016/suds-city/nyc_pop_uscensus.png" alt="nyc_pop_uscensus" /><br>
 <sub>Image Source: <a href="http://www.census.gov/newsroom/releases/pdf/cb13-tps.53_chart2.pdf" target="_blank">Census Bureau</a></sub>